 How to Start a Bed Bug Lawsuit

-Hotels, vacation rentals, and many other locations are liable for injuries resulting from negligence.
-If the property management knew about the potential for or existence of an infestation and failed to take the necessary measures to prevent or eliminate it, this could make them liable and force them to pay compensation.
+Hotels, vacation rentals, and many other locations may be liable for injuries resulting from negligence.
+If the property management knew about existence of an infestation or should have known had they exercised the proper level of care, and failed to take the necessary measures to prevent or eliminate it, this could make them liable and force them to have to compensate you for damages.